Spoilers For ‘Dancing With The Stars’ Week 7: Dance Order For Halloween Episode Revealed

-Monday night’s episode of Dancing with the Stars is all about Halloween and spoilers tease that the remaining eight pairs have a lot of great performances on the way.
+Monday night’s episode of Dancing with the Stars is all about Halloween, and spoilers tease that the remaining eight pairs have a lot of great performances on the way.
 Week 7 will have both individual and team dances and now DWTS teasers breaking down the dance order have emerged.

 George Pennacchio of ABC7 shared the dance order spoilers for Week 7 of Dancing with the Stars via his Twitter page.
 Pennacchio says that Kel Mitchell will open the show with Witney Carson, and they will be followed by James Van Der Beek and Emma Slater.